-Louisa Aktemel, from Whitehill Secondary, who is a nominee of Career Ready’s AstraZeneca Award, talks about how her time on the Career Ready programme has helped her develop the skills, confidence and qualities to kick-start a successful future.
+Louisa Aktemel, from Whitehill Secondary, who is a nominee of Career Ready’s AstraZeneca Award, talks about how her time on the Career Ready programme helped her develop the skills, confidence and qualities needed to kick-start a successful future.

 I used to lack confidence and had no experience of professional environments, I was also really unsure of what I wanted to in my further studies and future career.
 Thanks to Career Ready I was able to get an internship at Lockheed Martin, the technology company, which really helped my self-confidence grow and allowed me to gain some really useful work experience which is relevant to the career I want to pursue.